jupyterlab/jupyterlab/docs/source/user/extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To manage your extensions, you can use the extension manager.
 By default, the
-manager is disabled, but you can enable it with the following steps:
+manager is disabled.
+You can enable it by searching **Extension Manager** in the command platte.
+You can also enable it with the following steps:

    - Go into advanced settings editor.